SaintAllary/War-of-Civilization/README.md

  </br>Concept was of creating clone of legendary game Civilization 1 </br>
  </br>I don't think that any of u'll check this repo, that is why </br>
- I won't write about inteface because I have to write a lot about it </br>
+ I won't write about inteface a lot</br>
- I just wil say that we did to much, my friend had a lot of problems </br>
+ I just will say that we did to much, my friend had a lot of problems </br>
  that is why I wrote 70% of project by myself </br>

   </br>In short preview we can: </br>